CareTiger/nuxt3-saas-boilerplate/README.md

 This solution uses Stripe for Subscription payments.

 1. Go to [Stripe](https://stripe.com) and setup your business (Free Tier is fine to start)
-2. Create 2 products ('Team Plan' and 'Individual Plan') each with a single price and note the Product ID's and Price ID's
+2. Create 3 products ('Community plan', 'Basic Plan' and 'Premium Plan') each with a single price and note the Product ID's and Price ID's
-3. Edit the [seed.ts](/prisma/seed.ts) file and replace the stripe_product_id values with the Product ID's from 2)
+3. Edit the [seed.ts](/prisma/seed.ts) file and replace the stripe_product_id values with the Product ID's)

 ```typescript
     create: {